SuperHackio/GalaxyLevelEngine/README.md

 ## What is it?
 The Galaxy Level Engine is a low level engine for making SMG2 mods with.
 It provides a ton of functionality that you would otherwise not have.

-The latest version is GLE-V2 (Released March 31st 2022)
+The latest version is GLE-V2

 ### Primary features
 - Up to 8 Power Stars